 In order to be awarded these credits you must apply and enroll at Thomas Edison State University.
-After you apply, you should email Dave Smith of UPS.
-He will certify your completion of the course within the appropriate timeframe and provide certification to Thomas Edison State University.
+After you apply, you should email Marilou M. Dizon of UPS.
+She will certify your completion of the course within the appropriate timeframe and provide certification to Thomas Edison State University.

 How do these credits fulfill requirements for undergraduate degree programs?

 All eight (8) credits awarded by the completion of the Integrad Training for full-time employees will fulfill degree requirements for Thomas Edison State University's associate and bachelor degree programs.

 Have you completed UPS’ Drivers Training Course (DTS)?